igorbanjac91/cyber_food/README.md

 ## Overview

-A Web Application for ordering from a restuarant.
+A Web Application for ordering from a restaurant.
-A user can order from a list of items or it can chosse the menu option, once is satisfied with his order can checkout and pay The administrators can hanld each order thorough a dashboard that shows all the order and the relative status.
+A user can order from a list of items or it can choose the menu option, once is satisfied with his order can checkout and pay The administrators can handle each order through a dashboard that shows all the orders and the relative status.

 ### Features

-- Broswing the items with a search form and based on categories
+- Browsing through the items with a search form and based on categories
 - Adding and removing items from the cart and also increase the quantities

 ### Screenshots

 ## My process

-All the code is written with the priciples and techniques of TDD
+All the code is written with the principles and techniques of TDD

-- Establish all the models and the relatinoships
+- Establish all the models and the relationships
-- Autentication
+- Authentication
 - Authorizations ( guest - user - admin )

 ### Built with

 - Ruby on Rails
 - PostgreSQL
 - Rspec
 - Sass
 - React